lyrapham/bank-interest-rate-dashboard/README.md

 The dashboard currently uses simulated data that reflects typical market rates with realistic variations.
 The data is updated daily and includes:
 - 10 major Vietnamese banks
 - 4 major Canadian banks
-- Historical data for the past 12 months
 - Various term deposits from 1 to 36 months

-## 🛠️ Technical Details

-Built with:
-- **Streamlit**: For the web interface
-- **Plotly**: For interactive visualizations
-- **Pandas**: For data manipulation
-- **NumPy**: For numerical operations

-## 🤝 Contributing

-Feel free to contribute to this project!
-You can:
-- Report bugs
-- Suggest new features
-- Add more banks or countries
-- Improve visualizations

 ## 👩‍💻 About the Author

 Created with 💖 by [Lyra Pham](https://www.linkedin.com/in/lyrapham/).
 Check out my profile for more cool projects!

-This project is open source and available under the MIT License.

----
-Made with �� and code in 2025